 Which Amazon Fees Are Increasing Due to DST?

-With its intention to pass the Digital Service Tax to Amazon sellers, Amazon will be increasing specific Amazon fees.
+With its intention to pass the Digital Service Tax to Amazon sellers, Amazon will be increasing specific selling on Amazon UK fees.
 Starting September 1, 2020, the following Amazon fees will increase for the Amazon UK marketplace:

 Amazon Referral Fees

-In effect, current items with a referral fee of 15.0% are expected to increase up to 15.3% starting its effectivity date.
+In effect, current items with a referral fee of 15.0% are expected to increase up to 15.3%, and and shall be felt by Amazon seller UK starting its effectivity date.

 Amazon FBA Fulfillment Fees

 Sellers using FBA to ship their items pay a flat fee depending on the type, dimensions, and weight of their items.
-The impact of UK Digital Service Tax will be felt by Amazon FBA sellers on all envelopes and parcel sizes, including oversize for Small and Light, Pan European FBA, domestic FBA, and Cross-border (European Fulfilment Network) parcels.
+The impact of UK Digital Service Tax will be felt by Amazon FBA sellers and Amazon seller UK on all envelopes and parcel sizes, including oversize for Small and Light, Pan European FBA, domestic FBA, and Cross-border (European Fulfilment Network) parcels.

 In effect, the usual current UK domestic rate of £2.27 for every parcel (standard parcel, less than 0.5 kg) will now increase to £2.32, starting the aforementioned effectivity date.